tiffchu/tableau-airtraffic/README.md

-# tableau airtraffic w dashboard
+# air traffic dataset

+learning tableau by making a dashboard. using some basic anaylsis done in sql for reference